Gout occurs when uric acid crystals build up in the joints. This causes the joints to be inflamed, causing pain.

 In general, the sooner treatment begins for an acute attack, the more effective it is.
 Treatment

-depends on: Number of joints affectedPrevious responses to treatmentOverall health
+depends on: The number of joints affectedPrevious responses to treatmentOverall health

 an ice pack on the joint may ease the pain.
 Keeping the weight of clothes or bed covers off the joint can also help.